Nima-Khodabandelou/Notes/notes.md

       Type promotion is method overloading

-      static method -> part of the class not the object -> can't be overridden
+      static method -> part of class not obj -> can't be overridden
 ##
-- modify superclass throws while override in subclass
+- exceptions in sub/super

-      No exception in superclass & checked exception in subclass -> error
+      No exception in super & checked exception in sub -> error

-      No exception in superclass & unchecked exception in subclass
+      No exception in supe & unchecked exception in sub

-      exception in superclass (exc1) & exception other than exc1, exc1 child,
+      exception in super (exc1) & exception other than exc1, exc1's child,
-      and runtime exception in SubClass -> error
+      and runtime exception in Sub -> error

-      exception in superclass (exc1) & child exception of exc1 in SubClass
+      exception in super (exc1) & child exception of exc1 in Sub

-      exception in superclass & no exception in SubClass
+      exception in super & no exception in Sub
 ##
 - covariance

       how subtype is accepted when only supertype is defined

-      covariant return type: the overriden method return type may vary in the same direction as the subclass -> override method by changing return type if return type of subclass overriding method is subclass type.
+      covariant return type: overriden method return type may vary in same direction as sub ->
+                       override method by changing return type if return type of sub overriding method is subclass type

-      Object as return type in super -> more concrete return type in child -> covariant return type -> produce numbers from characters
+      Obj as return type in super -> more concrete return type in child -> covariant return type -> produce numbers from characters
 ##
 - compile-time polymorphism (static binding, early binding, or overloading)